 Please note that this article is not intended to be a substitute for medical advice.
 All medications, including inhaled medications, should be taken as prescribed.

 Elizz recommends that you always consult with a health care professional if you have any questions or concerns about any type of medication.
-For more information about managing medications, check out our article on Getting Health and Medical Information Organized.
+You may want to check out our article on Getting Health and Medical Information Organized.

 At Elizz, we provide caregiver support for you and home care services for those who depend on you.
 Elizz is a Canadian company powered by Saint Elizabeth, a national not-for-profit health care organization that has been caring for Canadians since 1908.